ebranch13/assignment02/README.md

     _NOTE: There is no automated test for this question, as there's no one right answer.
 With urban data analysis, this is frequently the case._

     Discuss your accessibility metric and how you arrived at it below:
+    The accessibility metric I used was number of wheelchair accessible stops normalized by the area of the neighborhood.
+I used a normalized count of wheelchair accessible stops so that larger neighborhoods are not automatically more accessible just because they have more stops.

     **Description:**